Kayli/logspub/dev/datascience-ml-nlp.md

 - precision: number of correct labels among the labels predicted by ml model
 - recall: number of labels that successfully were predicted, among all the real labels

-- embeddings
-  - vectorized representation of a word or a phrase in nlp
-  - often associated with nlp due to their effectiveness in capturing semantic relationships between words
-    - but found applications in many other domains

 ## data representations

 - word embeddings (word2vec)
-  - representation of words for text analysis, typically in the form of a real-valued vector that encodes the meaning of the word such that the words that are closer in the vector space are expected to be similar in meaning
+  - vectorized representation of word for text analysis
+  - encodes the meaning of the word such that the words that are closer in the vector space are expected to be similar in meaning
-  - you can get 'nearest neighbours' to find closely related words from the trained model
+  - allow to run 'nearest neighbours' algorithm to find closely related words from the trained model
   - types
     - skip-grams (sg)
       - predict context words given a target
     - continuous bag of words (cbow)
       - predict target word from bag-of-words context
   - similarity calculated using dot product of vector representations
-  - word embeddings have dimensions ranging from 50 to 300
+  - vector dimensionality ranges from 50 to 300
+  - often associated with nlp
+    - due to their effectiveness in capturing semantic relationships between words
+    - but found applications in many other domains

 - sentence embedding
   - encodes sentence similarity